top of page

 Peak Performance

-Peak performance is a state that is also known as a peak experience, the zone of optimal functioning, and flow.
-It refers to a moment when an individual puts it all together, when they are in the zone, when everything flows, and when they achieve exceptional performance.
+Peak performance is a state that is also known as a peak experience, the zone of optimal functioning and flow.
+It refers to a moment when an individual puts it all together, when they are in the zone when everything flows, and when they achieve exceptional performance.
 Peak performance is a state in which the person performs to the maximum of their ability, characterized by subjective feelings of confidence, effortlessness, and total concentration on the task.

 PTSD

-Posttraumatic stress disorder (PTSD) is a psychiatric disorder that can occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, rape, or other violent personal assault.
-PTSD has been known by many names in the past, such as “shell shock” during the years of World War I and “combat fatigue” after World War II.
-But PTSD does not just happen to combat veterans.
 PTSD can occur in all people, in people of any ethnicity, nationality or culture, and any age.
 People with PTSD have intense, disturbing thoughts and feelings related to their experiences that last long after the traumatic event has ended.
 They may relive the event through flashbacks or nightmares; they may feel sadness, fear, or anger; and they may feel detached or estranged from other people.
 People with PTSD may avoid situations or people that remind them of the traumatic event, and they may have strong negative reactions to something as ordinary as a loud noise or an accidental touch.
-A diagnosis of PTSD requires exposure to an upsetting traumatic event.
-However, exposure could be indirect rather than first hand.
-For example, PTSD could occur in an individual learning about the violent death of a close family.
-It can also occur as a result of repeated exposure to horrible details of trauma such as police officers exposed to details of child abuse cases.

 Respiratory Problems